mattermost/docs/source/process/casestudy.rst

 - The call will take place after the customer case study contact has completed the above questionnaire.
 - The case study writer should also be on the call.
-- At the beginning of the call, the customer is asked if it is okay that the interview will be recorded to ensure accurate note-taking.
+- At the beginning of the call, the customer is asked if they're in agreement that the interview be recorded to ensure accurate note-taking.
 Once agreed, the interview is then recorded via Zoom and the recording is transcribed after the call.
-- A draft of the case study in appropriate format is sent to the customer for review in 1-2 weeks after the call.
+- A draft of the case study, in appropriate format, is sent to the customer for review 1-2 weeks after the call.

 Written Case Study Lay Out
 ----------------------------